gallenc/opennms-paxexam/docs/DesignDetails.md

 ## Injected Pax-exam usage with stand alone OpenNMS or Karaf

 The figure below illustrates how integration testing can be done against a running OpenNMS or stand alone Karaf.

+Karaf runs embedded in OpenNMS and actually runs within the jetty web app so that it has access to the same underlying services exposed to the web application.
+The underlying services provided by the OpenNMS daemons are exposed as OSGi services so that plugins can interact with the underlying system.

+We drop a feature.xml file into the deploy directory which causes OpenNMS to load the required pax-exam bundles from the shared user/.m2 repo.

+In order for RMI to work it is also necessary to place some of these jars in the /lib directory so they are available on the class path for RMI.

+Developers could also drop .kar files or feature.xml files into the deploy directory to spin up the required developer features.
+However it probably will be better practice to install these developer artifacts using karaf commands embedded in the junit tests.

+The actual tests are packed in a bundle and deployed using RMI.

 ![alt text](../docs/images/paxexam-opennms.jpg "Figure paxexam-opennms.jpg")